vb-consulting/pdd-demo/Database/README.md

 ### Table `public.users`

 <!-- comment on table "public"."users" is @until-end-tag; -->
+System users.
+May or may not be a person (in people records).
 <!-- end -->

 | Column |             | Type | Nullable | Default | Comment |